 Natural materials are used for this project’s architecture such as local granite stone, polished cement, polished terrazzo, and local teak wood.
 Polished cement is used for the facades while local granite stone beauties the outdoor areas.

-The roofs of the two buildings cover both indoor or indoor spaces from sun and rain.
+According to roof installation experts, the roofs of the two buildings cover both indoor or indoor spaces from sun and rain.

 The east house has common areas that open up towards each other.
 Those areas are spacious and bright.
 The west house has a more intimate and enclosed feel in its living and dining rooms.